Updated April 2022

 - Complete the Biographical Data form

 - Identify your university’s internal deadlines for application materials (if applicable) and put them on your personal calendar with reminders a few weeks ahead.
-Give yourself a final deadline of one week before the official deadline and stick to it to be safe.
+Give yourself a final deadline of one week before the official deadline just to be safe.

 - Update your resume.

-- As you work on your application, make sure all of the documents are backed up in a cloud service such as Dropbox or Google drive.
+- As you work on your application, make sure all of your documents are backed up in a cloud service such as Dropbox or Google Drive.
 You can even email yourself the documents.
-Don’t depend on your computer hard drive or USBs.
+Just don’t depend on your computer hard drive or USBs.

-- Identify and reach out to potential host institutions (if applying for an award for study or research) and share your updated resume.
+- Identify and reach out to potential host institutions (if applying for a Study/Research Award).

-- Begin writing some rough drafts of your personal statement and your Statement of Grant Purpose and continue to edit them.
-Speaking to potential host institutions should give you some fresh ideas for what you can include.
+- Begin writing some rough drafts of your personal statement and your Statement of Grant Purpose.
+The conversations you have with alumni and potential host institutions should give you some fresh ideas for what you can include.

-- Secure a host institution and ask the host to provide you a Letter of Affiliation.
+- Secure a host institution and ask the host to provide you with a Letter of Affiliation.

-- Share your Personal Statement and Statement of Grant Purpose drafts with people who can provide good feedback (e.g., your Fulbright Program Advisor, professors, Fulbright alumni)
+- Share your Personal Statement and Statement of Grant Purpose drafts with people who can provide constructive feedback (for example, your Fulbright Program Advisor, trusted professors, and Fulbright alumni).

-- Request reference letters from 3 people and provide them your draft Statement of Grant Purpose so they can provide a more detailed recommendation!)
+- Request reference letters from 3 people.
+(ProFellow Tip: share with them your draft Statement of Grant Purpose so they can provide a more detailed recommendation!)

-- Send friendly reminders your referees to return or submit their letters.
+- Send friendly reminders to your referees to submit their letters of recommendation.

 - Complete final versions of your Personal Statement and Statement of Grant Purpose.

-- Ask at least two people to read all your final application components so they can catch any last-minute grammatical or formatting issues.
-It’s hard to see typos and grammatical mistakes when you’ve read them a million times.
+- Ask at least two people to read all of your final application components so they can catch any last-minute grammatical or formatting issues.
+It’s hard to see typos and mistakes when you’ve read your essays a million times!